tbpaolini/imgconceal/_pages/help.md

 This is a command line program, so you need to run `imgconceal` on a terminal.
 Currently there is no graphical user interface (GUI), though that is not off the table for a future update.

-You can just put the executable on the folder where you want to run it, or add the executable's folder to the `PATH` enviroment variable of your system so you can run `imgconceal` from anywhere.
+You can just put the executable on the folder where you want to run it, or add the executable's folder to the `PATH` environment variable of your system so you can run `imgconceal` from anywhere.

 ### Hiding

-To hide a file in a image using a password, run this command:
+To hide a file in an image using a password, run this command:

 ```shell
 imgconceal --input "path to the cover image" --hide "path to the file being hidden" --password "the password to be used for extraction"